Algorithmic solvability of the lifting-extension problem: Weak spaces

 We start with additional running assumptions.

-\begin{convention} In addition to Convention~\ref{con:G_action_loc_eff}, all simplicial sets will be equipped with a map to $B$ and all maps, homotopies, etc.~will be fibrewise, i.e.\ they will commute with the specified maps to $B$.
-In the case of homotopies, this means that they remain in one fibre the whole time or in other words that they are vertical. \end{convention}
+\begin{convention} In addition to Convention~\ref{con:G_action_loc_eff}, all simplicial sets are equipped with a map to $B$ and all maps, homotopies, etc.\ are fibrewise, i.e.\ they commute with the specified maps to $B$.
+In the case of homotopies, this means that they remain in one fibre the whole time or, in other words, that they are vertical. \end{convention}